Matt Staub

 WHAT IS A TYPICAL DAY LIKE?

 A large portion of my day is spent using electronic computer-aided drafting (ECAD) software to work on my designs.
 These are very complex designs and require a lot of collaboration between me and all the other engineers that make up the different cross-function teams required for developing a phone.
-In between designs, I develop software and scripts that help automate some of our manual processes we do, run additional checks on a design, or generate additional reports to help support our vendors.
+In between designs, I develop software and scripts to support our automation efforts.
+With the latest AI models at my disposal I am now able to iterate on existing tools and test out new ones faster than I ever have before.
+I am also a certified personal trainer, so there is a good chance you’ll find me using the office gym.
 There is also the occasional game of ping pong, coffee with a coworker at one of the cafes, or a bike ride on one of the Google bikes.

 WHAT IS THE MOST REWARDING PROJECT YOU'VE WORKED ON?

-The Pixel 3XL is currently the most rewarding project I've worked on.
+Every new phone I work on becomes my most rewarding project.
+Every year this industry is pushing the limits of consumer electronics technology to make phones lighter, have bigger batteries, better cameras, etc. With that, the designs each year become more and more challenging.
 Throughout my life, I have always been into electronics and consistently find myself on tech websites following the latest product releases and trends in the consumer hardware space.
 More specifically, I've been interested in smartphones since their introduction in the late 2000s.
 I would always look at the latest smartphone teardowns online just so I could see the circuit boards in them.
 I was amazed at how they were able to fit so much processing power and functionality into such a small form factor.
-The Pixel 3XL was the first smartphone I worked on and led the PCB design into mass production.
-I finally got to see this phone, a design I helped produce, covered on all my usual tech websites.
+Although the Pixel 3XL was the first smartphone I worked on and led the PCB design into mass production, I love seeing my work show up every year on the tech websites I use to idolize.

 ANY ADVICE FOR ELECTRONICS ENGINEERING TECHNOLOGY STUDENTS?